History of Gilgit-Baltistan: Self-governing status and present-day Gilgit Baltistan

-On 29 August 2009, the Gilgit Baltistan Empowerment and Self-Governance Order, 2009, was passed by the Pakistani cabinet and later signed by the President of Pakistan.
+On 29 August 2009, the Gilgit Baltistan Empowerment and Self-Governance Order, 2009, was passed by the Pakistani cabinet and signed by the President of Pakistan.
 The order granted self-rule to the people of the former Northern Areas, now renamed Gilgit Baltistan, by creating, among other things, an elected legislative assembly.
+According to Antia Mato Bouzas, the 2009 Governance Order was the Pakistani government's compromise between its official stand on Kashmir and the demands of a territory where the majority of people may have pro-Pakistan sentiments.
+Gilgit Baltistan United Movement while rejecting the new package demanded an independent and autonomous legislative assembly for Gilgit-Baltistan with the installation of local authoritative government as per the UNCIP resolutions.